PureDarwin/PureDarwin/setup/README.txt

 @LICENSE_HEADER_END@

-Updated on 20091209.
+Updated on 20100125.

 Preliminaries
 =============

 Before you start, make backups of all your data.
 Do not use any production machines.
-PLEASE DO NOT IGNORE THIS STEP!
+PLEASE DO NOT IGNORE THESE STEPS!

 These instructions are only for technical persons anyway, so they are short.
 Developers and testers, please provide feedback via the way you prefer.